 Industrial SOA is a 14-part article series focused on service orientation, written collaboratively by a group of recognized experts and community leaders in service oriented architecture.
 I’m really happy and proud to be part of that group.

-SOA and service-orientation have laid the foundation for a variety of emergent (more...)
+SOA and service-orientation have laid the foundation for a variety of emergent service technology innovations, while the original building blocks of SOA and service-orientation continue to evolve by embracing fundamental service technologies, concepts (more...)

 In Februray 2013 the Oracle Fusion Middleware Community Forum 2013 will take place in Faro, Portugal!

 The OFM Partner Community Forum is a wonderful opportunity to: